-The Group has recognised goodwill in the amount of €3,832 thousand (2019: €3,407 thousand).

-The majority of goodwill has been allocated to the European Paper manufacturing and distribution cash-generating unit (CGU) and the Timber Products CGU.
+See Note 22 to the consolidated financial stateme nts.
+The key audit matter How the matter was addressed in our audit The Group has recognised goodwill in the amount of EUR 3,832 thousand (2022: EUR 3,407 thousand).
+The majority of goodwill has been allocated to the European Paper manufacturing and distribution CGU and the Timber Products CGU.
 The annual impairment testing of goodwill is considered to be a key audit matter due to the complexity of the accounting requirements and the significant judgement required in determining the assumptions to be used to estimate the recoverable amount.
 The recoverable amount of the CGUs, which is based on the higher of the value in use or fair value less costs of disposal, has been derived from discounted forecast cash flow models.
 These models use several key assumptions, including estimates of future sales volumes and prices, operating costs, terminal value growth rates and the weighted-average cost of capital (discount rate).

-- involving our own valuation specialist to assist in evaluating the appropriateness of the discount rates applied, which included comparing the weighted-average cost of capital with sector averages for the relevant markets in which the CGUs operate; - evaluating the appropriateness of the assumptions applied to key inputs such as sales volumes and prices, operating costs, inflation and long-term growth rates, which included comparing these inputs with externally derived data as well as our own assessments based on our knowledge of the client and the industry; - performing our own sensitivity analysis, which included assessing the effect of reasonably possible reductions in growth rates and forecast cash flows to evaluate the impact on the currently estimated headroom for the European Paper manufacturing and distribution CGU; and - evaluating the adequacy of the financial statement disclosures, including disclosures of key assumptions, judgements and sensitivities.
+Our audit procedures in this area included, among others: involving our own valuation specialist to assist in evaluating the appropriateness of the discount rates applied, which included comparing the weighted-average cost of capital with sector averages for the relevant markets in which the CGUs operate; evaluating the appropriateness of the assumptions applied to key inputs such as sales volumes and prices, operating costs, future energy prices, inflation and long-term growth rates, which included comparing these inputs with externally derived data as well as our own assessments based on our knowledge of the client and the industry; performing our own sensitivity analysis, which included assessing the effect of reasonably possible reductions in growth rates and forecast cash flows to evaluate the impact on the currently estimated headroor for the European Paper manufacturing and distribution CGU; and evaluating the adequacy of the financial statement disclosures, including disclosure of key assumptions, judgements and sensitivities.